Test

 Swimmers sweat.
 They really sweat.
 It may not be as obvious as when you go to the gym, but it happens, basin after basin, as your body burns calories and sweats in the water.

-For an athlete, keeping properly hydrated is as simple as it is necessary.
+For an athlete, staying properly hydrated is as simple as it is necessary.
 But you’d be surprised how often swimmers forget this basic rule.

 So remember to take a bottle of water with you.
-What’s more, Karkoa bags have an insulated pocket to keep a large bottle cool.
+What’s more, Karkoa bags have an isothermal pocket to keep a large bottle cool.

 A swimmer’s appetite is legendary.
-Training sessions and long hours spent in the pool often give them the munchies.
+Training and long hours in the pool often give him the munchies.

-But instead of waiting until you get home to refuel, have a post-training snack.
+But instead of waiting until you get home to refuel, have a post-workout snack.
 This could be a banana and a protein shake, for example.

-For children, fresh fruit and granola bars are quick and healthy snacks.
+For kids, fresh fruit and granola bars are quick and healthy snack options.

 Relaxing with the kids

 Sunburn is a real risk at the water’s edge.
-So protect your skin and that of your children with sunscreen.
-Use one with a minimum SPF of 30 and reapply every two hours, more frequently if you’re in the water.
+So protect yourself and your children with sunscreen.
+Use one with a minimum SPF 30 and reapply every two hours, more frequently if you’re in the water.

 17- Lip balm